Anuraag93/node-js-starter-files/README.md

 2. Install the required packages using this command `npm i express mongoose nodemon dotenv express-async-handler`.
 3. Under `package.json` add `"dev": "nodemon server.js"` to _"scripts_
 4. Use `npm run dev` command to run nodemon which automatically refreshes the server every time a file is saved.

+### Interaction between frontend and backend code

+if you are getting axios Network error while using post then add `app.use(cors());` in the server side code and it will work as expected

+1.